liuzyon/acse-4-gormanium-rush-wolframite/README.md

 The best performace is: 165.76
 ```

-After this an [`info.txt`](https://github.com/acse-2020/acse-4-gormanium-rush-wolframite/blob/main/output/info.txt) would be generated in output folder, which is the dependent file of visualization.
+After this an [`info.txt`](https://github.com/acse-2020/acse-4-gormanium-rush-wolframite/blob/main/output/info.txt) would be generated in the output folder, which is the dependent file of visualisation.

-### Visualization
+### Visualisation

-Visualization relys on the file containing circuit configuration information, including circuit vector, iterations times, and performance score.
+Visualisation relies on the file containing the circuit configuration information, including the circuit vector, number of iterations, and performance score.
 After reading in this file, the number of units will be automatically calculated and the connection diagram will be drawn.
 In general, circuit simulation will automatically generate a document containing the best circuit configuration information.

-The provided [`info.txt`](https://github.com/acse-2020/acse-4-gormanium-rush-wolframite/blob/main/output/info.txt) contains these informations of optimized circuit we got in simulator.
+The provided [`info.txt`](https://github.com/acse-2020/acse-4-gormanium-rush-wolframite/blob/main/output/info.txt) contains these informations of optimised circuit we got in the simulator.

 To visualise the output circuit, run the following command: